Accumulation of Credit

 Credit for a course may be applied only once in a student’s program.
 Students should note that, for Canada Student Loan and other purposes, courses identified as Duplicate or Equivalent will not be counted toward the minimum required course load.

-Essays and examination papers deficient in English in any course will be refused a passing grade.
+Essays and examination papers are graded for English language proficiency in all courses and those not meeting the standard will be refused a passing grade.
 When faculty have reasonable grounds for believing a student lacks the necessary skills in written English, the faculty may require the student to undergo appropriate testing and take corrective action to upgrade as needed.
+If you require help with writing please contact Library staff or ask for a Writing Coach.